TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 * 2021-2022.
 Student researcher at RIKEN Center for Brain Science.

-### Research
 I have broad interests in mathematical theory and algorithms.
 In recent years, my research has focused on:
 (1) Mean-field high dimensional statistics
 (2) High-dimensional probability, and
 (3) Combinatorial stochastic processes.
-More recently, I have been studying optimal transport and learning theory, with a particular emphasis on generative model and reinforcement learning.
+More recently, I have been studying optimal transport and learning theory.

 ### Preprints
 * Parameter estimation of Gibbs-partitions with quasi-likelihood: stable martingale CLT and α-diversity\\